circt-hls/circt-hls/README.md

     - [Status](#status-1)
   - [Vivado](#vivado)

-## HLS flows

-These are the (intended) end-to-end flows that can be run from this directory:
+These are the (intended) end-to-end flows that can be driven from this directory:
 - [C](https://en.wikipedia.org/wiki/C_(programming_language))
   - [Polygeist](https://c.wsmoses.com/papers/Polygeist_PACT.pdf)
     - [CIRCT](https://circt.llvm.org/)